Warranty Technical Audits

-If an inspection of the drainage is not undertaken, then you will be responsible for providing evidence that the drainage system has been checked/inspected by a fully competent and insured person.
+If an inspection of the drainage is not undertaken during the key stage visits, then you will be responsible for providing evidence that the drainage system has been checked/inspected by a fully competent and insured person.
 Without independent evidence, the Warranty is likely to be endorsed insofar as the Warranty will not cover damage to the system or may not be issued.

 In some cases, it is possible to accept specific written confirmation from the Building Control Body that the drainage system has been tested on completion and meets the necessary requirements.
 However, the issue of the Building Control Completion Certificate alone is not sufficient evidence and is not normally accepted by BZSS or the Warranty providers.

 Second Inspection – Damp Proof Course/Damp Proof Membrane and Over-site Preparation

 To prevent damp ingress at ground level the Damp Proof Course (DPC) will normally be inspected together with the Damp Proof Membrane (DPM) where appropriate.

 If a Ground Bearing Slab is proposed, the compacted fill and DPM will need to be inspected prior to the concrete being poured.

 If a suspended slab is utilised such as a beam and block floor, the design must be provided as part of the plan check and a number of blocks left out temporarily to enable a full inspection of the void.
 Provision for effective cross-flow ventilation should also be seen below the suspended ground floor slab.